goharbor/harbor/docs/user_guide.md

 ### Supported Events

-You can define multiple webhooks per project.
+You can define one webhook endpoint per project.
 Webhook notifications provide information about events in JSON format and are delivered by `HTTP` or `HTTPS POST` to an existing webhhook endpoint URL that you provide.
 The following table describes the events that trigger notifications and the contents of each notification.

 |Event|Webhook Event Type|Contents of Notification|
 |---|---|---|